NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

 ## Recover from non-critical dataset/model build failures

 Datasets and models, especially newer ones, may have bugs that lead to build failures on Airflow that block downstream jobs.

 There are two things to do to recover from these failures:
- * Prevent the failure in subsequent runs
+ - Prevent the failure in subsequent runs
- * Retrigger downstream jobs if they can be successfully run in the presence of upstream failures.
+ - Retrigger downstream jobs if they can be successfully run in the presence of upstream failures.
 For example, in the case of a single model failing and causing all of `itaipu-rest` from not running.

-There are two types of jobs that can fail, datasets, which are then used to generate downstream models, or the models themselves.
-Each have different but similar ways to recovery.
+There are two types of jobs that can fail - datasets which are used to generate downstream models, or the models themselves.
+Each have different but similar ways of recovery.

 ### Determining if a dataset or model is business critical or can be fixed without time-pressure